 - Chania – Matala: 134 km, about 2 and a half hours.

-You might also want to read: How to get from Heraklion to Matala.
+You might also want to learn how to get from Heraklion to Matala.

-STAY IN MATALA: This article includes a list of the best places to stay in Matala and the nearby villages.
+STAY IN MATALA: This article includes the best places to stay in Matala and the nearby villages.

 Getting to Matala from North Crete: How to Reach Matala from Heraklion